ashinw/sienna/miller/README.md

 Hi Lorraine,

-In this repository you will find my notes with regards to getting the Miller home our property as per our requirements.
+In this repository you will find my notes with regards to getting the Miller design on our property as per our requirements.
 Even a knock-down rebuild of my current home which was built in the 70's would require report and consent to be approved via council due to nature of the odd shaped block.

 ---
 ## Build envelope